-Any equipment that is to be transported either to another site or outside the Trust for repair etc. must be decontaminated and Certificate of Decontamination form completed (see section 3.9).
+Any equipment that is to be transported either to another site or outside the Trust for repair etc. must be decontaminated and Certificate of Decontamination form completed and sent with the equipment (see section 3.9).

 2.1 Disposal

 Where possible, medical equipment must be decontaminated prior to disposal.